tonethar/IGME-330-Master/notes/demo-web-audio-1.md

 	update();

 	function update() {
-		// this schedules a call to the update() method in 1/60 second requestAnimationFrame(update);
+		// 8 - this schedules a call to the update() method in 1/60 second requestAnimationFrame(update);

-		// create a new array of 8-bit integers (0-255)
+		// 9 - create a new array of 8-bit integers (0-255)
 		// https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Uint8Array
 		let data = new Uint8Array(analyserNode.frequencyBinCount); // OR analyserNode.frequencyBinCount

-		// populate the array with the frequency data
+		// 10 - populate the array with the frequency data
-		// notice these arrays are passed "by reference" analyserNode.getByteFrequencyData(data);
+		// notice these arrays are passed *by reference* analyserNode.getByteFrequencyData(data);

-		// this time, let's visualize the audio data on the canvas
+		// 11 - this time, let's visualize the audio data on the canvas

-     		/* YOU WRITE THIS */
+     		/* YOU WRITE THIS! */

 	}